tensorflow/fold/tensorflow_fold/g3doc/py/loom.md

 <a name="loom.Loom.deserialize_weaver"></a>
 #### `loom.Loom.deserialize_weaver(serialized_weaver)`

-Turn a serialized WeaverMessage proto into an python Weaver object.
+Turn a serialized `WeaverMessage` proto into an Python Weaver object.

 - - -